0x4D31/awesome-threat-detection/README.md

 - [Sentinel Attack](https://github.com/BlueTeamLabs/sentinel-attack) - A repository of Azure Sentinel alerts and hunting queries leveraging sysmon and the MITRE ATT&CK framework
 - [Brim](https://github.com/brimsec/brim) - A desktop application to efficiently search large packet captures and Zeek logs
 - [YARA](https://github.com/virustotal/yara) - The pattern matching swiss knife
+- [Intel Owl](https://github.com/intelowlproject/IntelOwl) - An Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain from a single API at scale.
+- [Capa](https://github.com/fireeye/capa) - An open-source tool to identify capabilities in executable files.

 #### Alerting Engine